 - 22. Demonstrate ethical awareness - 23.
 Respect the rights and dignity of service users - 24.
 Avoid conflicts of interest - 25.
 Undertake research in an ethical manner - 26.
-Make sure that any advertising is truthful, accurate, lawful and not misleading
+Make sure that any advertising is truthful, accurate and lawful

 Conduct

 You must always maintain a high standard of conduct.